raspberrypilearning/piglow/worksheet.md

-# Getting Started with PiGlow
+# Getting started with PiGlow

 This project gives you the opportunity to put your PiGlow to good work by programming it using Python.
 First you will need to set up your Raspberry Pi by configuring some files and downloading some modules.
-Then you can start to make individual LEDs blink, before getting them to pulse in pretty ways for displays! (ooh - that rhymed)
+Then you can start to make individual LEDs blink, before getting them to pulse in pretty ways for displays!
+(Ooh, that rhymed!)

-## Test your PiGlow using the PyGlow Module
+## Test your PiGlow using the PyGlow module

 1. Open the Terminal application from the desktop or applications menu.

 1. Enter `ls` to see the files and folders in your home directory.
-You should see a `pyglow` folder - if not, please refer to the instructions in the [software installation](software.md) page before continuing.
+You should see a `pyglow` folder.
+If not, please refer to the instructions in the [software installation](software.md) page before continuing.

 1. Enter the `pyglow` folder with the command `cd pyglow`.